Nexmo/station/app/views/contribute/guides/platform.md

 >
 > §
 >
-> Although this specific issue hasn't been addressed some work has been made towards having a tree based overides, this could allow an individual item to be overridden by specifying it's location within the document hirearchy.
+> Although this specific issue hasn't been addressed some work has been made towards having a tree based overrides, this could allow an individual item to be overridden by specifying it's location within the document hirearchy.
 You can see the start of this work under `navigation_overrides` within the `/config/navigation.yml` file.

 ## Pages and content